-Tests on sample L

-tests observations

-(a) Describe the appearance of

-the compound.

-(b) Dissolve compound L (one small

-spatula full) in distilled water

-(4 cm3) with stirring until a solution

-is formed.
-(Do not worry if a very small amount of undissolved

-solid remains).

-Solid remains).

-Divide this solution equally into

-four portions in four separate test-

-tubes.

-(c) To the first portion, add aqueous

-sodium hydroxide (10 drops).

-Now add an excess of aqueous

-sodium hydroxide noting

-any changes.

-(d) To the second portion, add

-aqueous ammonia solution

-(10 drops)

-Now add an excess of aqueous

-sodium hydroxide noting

-any changes.

-(e) To the third portion, acidify with

-dilute nitric acid (2 drops) and add a

-solution of silver nitrate (5 drops).

-(f) To the final portion, acidify with

-dilute nitric acid (2 drops) add a

-solution of barium nitrate (5 drops).

-Write down the name and formula of f the cation and anion that you have identified above:

-the cation and amon that you have identified above.

-o cation: anion:

-Name of compound L:

-·

-Chemical formula of compound L:
+Tests on sample L tests observations (a) Describe the appearance of the compound. (b) Dissolve compound L (one small spatula full) in distilled water (4 cm3) with stirring until a solution is formed.
+(Do not worry if a very small amount of undissolved solid remains).
+Divide this solution equally into four portions in four separate test-tubes. (c) To the first portion, add aqueous sodium hydroxide (10 drops).
+Now add an excess of aqueous sodium hydroxide noting any changes. (d) To the second portion, add aqueous ammonia solution (10 drops) Now add an excess of aqueous sodium hydroxide noting any changes. (e) To the third portion, acidify with dilute nitric acid (2 drops) and add a solution of silver nitrate (5 drops). (f) To the final portion, acidify with dilute nitric acid (2 drops) add a solution of barium nitrate (5 drops).
+Write down the name and formula or f the cation and anion that you have identified above: anion: Name of compound L: Chemical formula of compound L: